tytydraco/yessleep/out/Ive_been_stuck_in_Halloween_2022_for_almost_250_days__UPDATE_2.md

 [Part 2](https://www.reddit.com/r/nosleep/comments/14sfzs0/ive_been_stuck_in_halloween_2022_for_almost_250/?utm_source=share&utm_medium=ios_app&utm_name=ioscss&utm_content=2&utm_term=1)

 I know I’ve been gone for a while, and I apologize for my sudden absence.
 After my last post, I couldn't shake the feeling that there was something peculiar about the forest near the house.
-My curiosity got the better of me, and I decided to follow the suggestion of a friendly local resident and check it out.
+My curiosity got the better of me, and I decided to follow the suggestion of u/Deathly-DumDum and check it out.

 As I ventured deeper into the forest, I noticed an unusual phenomenon: a bunch of leaves swirling in a mesmerizing and almost hypnotic pattern.
 Before I could fully comprehend what was happening, the world around me seemed to collapse into darkness.